StarRocks/starrocks/docs/integrations/superset_support.md

 ### Superset Example

-In superset, use `Other` database, and set url is:
+In superset, use `Other` database, and set url as:

 ```sh
 starrocks://root:@x.x.x.x:9030/superset_db?charset=utf8